 “Kids were essentially putting in a full work day of recreational screen time,” said Dr. Michael Rich, director of the Digital Wellness Lab at Boston Children’s Hospital and associate professor of pediatrics at Harvard Medical School.
 “That’s a pretty crazy phenomenon when you consider they were also on screens for 5 to 7 hours a day for school.

 The kicker?
 Rich says those numbers are very likely low.
 “If anything, this is an underestimate of the time they are ‘actively using’ screens,” Rich said.
 “When you add in multitasking and ambient exposure … these numbers are low.”

 Screen-Related Physical Changes

-Eye doctors, chiropractors, and general physicians are all seeing a dramatic increase in complaints from parents and kids tied to the excessive screen time being thrust onto children.
+Not surprisingly, eye doctors, chiropractors, general physicians and other specialists are seeing a dramatic increase in physical complaints related to all that excessive screen time.

-The result?
-Disorders in vision, vertebrae, sleeping habits, and physical development among other things.
-What’s most worrisome: over time, these problems can become irreversible.
-The screen-addicted child today will become the adult with neck arthritis, deteriorating vision, and other health problems.
+What’s perhaps most worrisome is evidence that, over time, these problems can become irreversible.
+The screen-addicted child today will become the adult with neck arthritis, deteriorating vision, obesity, and other health problems.